zsofiasomlai/pbx-group-security/content/challenges/risk/RI-RR-risk-rating.md

 title       : Risk Rating
 key         : RI-RR
 area        : risk
-difficulty  : TBC
+difficulty  : hard
-skills      : Standards creation
+skills      : Standards Creation, Scalability, Risk Management
 ---

 How would you define a system for risk rating?